bhumikadidit/Gemini_API_project/README.md

 ## 🗂️ Synchronous Version
 A synchronous version is also available in the codebase but is **not the primary focus**.
 It follows similar logic but without async/await patterns.
 Use it only if async is not feasible for your environment.

-## 📄 License
-Internal use – not for redistribution.